GovTechSG/TechBiz-Documentation/manage-techbiz-system.md

 # Manage system

-This section guides how subscription and technical admins can edit and manage Techbiz system(s).
+This section guides how subscription and technical admins can edit and manage TechBiz system(s).

 - [Edit TechBiz system details](#edit-techbiz-system-details)